nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Scenario 2: Delete goal

-You want to delete your goal.

-You should input: `goal delete`
+If you want to delete your goal, you should input: `goal delete`.

 The output from the program should: